segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

-## Do you support iOS5?
+## Do you support iOS 10.x?

-Analytics-iOS does not support iOS 5.
-If you need support for iOS 5 you can fork [the Segment iOS repo on GitHub](https://github.com/segmentio/analytics-ios/) and [build the framework](https://github.com/segmentio/analytics-ios/wiki/Building-the-framework) with support for iOS5.
+Analytics-iOS supports iOS 11.0+.
+If you need support for older operating systems you can fork [the Segment iOS repo on GitHub](https://github.com/segmentio/analytics-ios/) and [build the framework](https://github.com/segmentio/analytics-ios/wiki/Building-the-framework) with support for your version of iOS.

 ## Is the Segment SDK compatible with Swift?

 Yes, Swift’s compatibility with Objective-C lets you create a source that contains files written in either language.
 To use the Segment Analytics-iOS SDK from a Swift source, [follow these instructions from Apple](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

- TODO: Brandon to update if needed.

 ## Can I help develop a destination?